Cabinet minister rejects claims that Musk pushed Government into grooming action

 Mr Musk had directly insulted safeguarding minister Jess Phillips on social media, after she declined a request from Oldham Council for a Whitehall-led inquiry into child sexual abuse in the town, saying it should follow other towns in commissioning its own inquiry.

-The plans for local reviews drew criticism for not going far enough, and her Conservative counterpart, shadow home secretary Chris Philp, described them as “wholly inadequate”.
+The plans for local reviews drew criticism for not going far enough, and Ms Cooper’s Conservative counterpart, shadow home secretary Chris Philp, described them as “wholly inadequate”.

 He said: “We now believe as many as 50 towns could have been affected, so IICSA (Independent Inquiry into Child Sexual Abuse) barely scratched the surface.